Nick Vannett: 2017

-He played in the Seattle Seahawks' season-opener at the Green Bay Packers and had one reception for a ten-yard gain during the 17–9 loss.
-On November 26, 2017, Vannett caught two passes for 29 yards and scored his first career touchdown in the Seahawks' 24–13 victory at the San Francisco 49ers.
+Vannett played in the season-opener at the Green Bay Packers and had one reception for a 10-yard gain during the 17–9 loss.
+On November 26, 2017, Vannett caught two passes for 29 yards and scored his first career touchdown in a 24–13 road victory over the San Francisco 49ers.
 His first career touchdown came in the third quarter as he beat 49ers' linebacker Eli Harold and caught a pass from Russell Wilson to score a 27-yard touchdown to help the Seahawks gain a 13–6 lead.
-The following week, Vannett started his second game of the season and made a season-high three receptions for 40 receiving yards in a 24–10 victory against the Philadelphia Eagles.
-He finished the 2017 season with 12 receptions for 124 receiving yards and one receiving touchdown.
+The following week, Vannett started his second game of the season and made a season-high three receptions for 40 yards in a 24–10 victory over the Philadelphia Eagles.
+He finished the 2017 season with 12 receptions for 124 yards and a touchdown.

 2018

-In the 2018 season, Vannett recorded 29 receptions for 269 receiving yards and three receiving touchdowns.
+In the 2018 season, Vannett recorded 29 receptions for 269 yards and three touchdowns in 15 games and nine starts.

 Pittsburgh Steelers

-On September 24, 2019, Vannett was traded to the Pittsburgh Steelers for a 2020 fifth-round pick.
-In the 2019 season, Vannett finished with 17 receptions for 166 receiving yards in 16 games, of which he started seven.
+On September 24, 2019, Vannett was traded to the Steelers for a 2020 fifth-round pick.
+In the 2019 season, he finished with 17 receptions for 166 yards in 16 games and seven starts.

 Denver Broncos

 On April 2, 2020, the Denver Broncos signed Vannett to a two-year, $5.7 million contract.
+In the 2020 season, Vannett had 14 receptions for 95 yards and one touchdown in 15 games and 11 starts.

-He was released on March 23, 2021.
+Vannett was released on March 23, 2021.

 New Orleans Saints

-On March 29, 2021, Vannett signed a three-year contract with the New Orleans Saints.
-He was placed on injured reserve on September 6, 2021.
+On March 29, 2021, Vannett signed a three-year contract with the Saints.
+He was placed on injured reserve on September 6.
 He was activated on November 11.
+In the 2021 season, Vannett recorded nine receptions for 133 yards and a touchdown in seven games and two starts.

-He was released on November 19 2022.
+Vannett was released on November 19, 2022.

 New York Giants

 On November 22, 2022, the New York Giants signed Vannett to their practice squad.
+He was promoted to the active roster on December 3.

+Houston Texans

+On August 2, 2023, Vannett signed with the Houston Texans.
+He was released on August 29.

+Los Angeles Chargers

-On December 3, 2022, he was promoted to the active roster.
+On August 31, 2023, Vannett was signed to the Los Angeles Chargers practice squad.
+On November 1, he was signed to the active roster.
+Vannett played eight games during the 2023 season.

+Tennessee Titans

+On May 13, 2024, Vannett signed with the Tennessee Titans, reuniting him with quarterback Mason Rudolph, who also played for the Steelers in 2019.
+He played all 17 games (10 starts) of the 2024 season, finishing with 17 receptions for 135 yards and a career-high three touchdowns.

+Minnesota Vikings

+On August 4, 2025, Vannett signed with the Minnesota Vikings.
+He was released on August 26 as part of final roster cuts.
+He was signed to the practice squad the next day.
+On September 11, Vannett was signed to the active roster.
+He was released on October 6 and re-signed to the practice squad three days later.

 Personal life

-Vannett graduated from Ohio State with a degree in sport industry.
+Vannett graduated from Ohio State with a degree in sports industry.